chingu-voyages/V57-tier3-team-38/README.md

 * [ ] Implement full-stack application that makes the calls to the Gemini API via a BE route.
 Frontend and backend are required.

-* [ ] Authenticate users via Google or GitHub OAuth to increase the security of your app.
+* [ ] Authenticate users via Google or GitHub to increase the security of your app.
   * [Github Authentication](https://www.npmjs.com/package/oauth-client-github)
   * [Google Authentication](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid)
   A detailed guide on how to obtain an API key and perform Google Authentication.